 A. terminalis was previously known as A. botrycephala.

-Four subspecies have been recognised, although there are additional hybrids, especially around Sydney:
+Four informal subspecies have been recognised, although there are additional hybrids, especially around Sydney:

-Note: the currently referred to names for the subspecies indicate that formal names are yet to be published in a scientific journal.
+Note: the current names for the subspecies indicate that formal names are yet to be published in a scientific journal.

-terminalis from Latin terminalis, at the end of or terminal, possibly referring to the position of the flower clusters on the branches.
+terminalis – Latin meaning “terminal” or “at the terminals”, possibly referring to the position of the globular heads on the branches.